Weixin-Liang/read-the-doc/docs/_build/html/_sources/sub_pages/example_images.rst.txt

 Preview: Example Images in MetaDataset
 ============================================
 For each image class (e.g. *Dogs*), the MetaDataset contains different sets of dogs under different contexts to represent diverse data distributions.
 The contexts include presence/absence of other objects (e.g. *dog with frisbee*).
 Contexts can also reflect attributes (e.g. *black dogs*) and general settings (e.g. *dogs in sunny weather*).
 These concepts thus captures diverse and real-world distribution shifts.
-We list the attribute and general location contexts below.
+We list the object presense, attribute and general location contexts below.

 .. figure:: ../figures/MetaDataset-InfoGraphic.jpg